Skip to content

 Shell or editor is using an old incan / incan-lsp

-This usually means your shell and editor are resolving different binaries.
-For local development from a clone, prefer:
+This usually means your shell and editor resolve different binaries.
+Check both commands:

 command -v incan